 1998 (updated : 2023.09.19)

 I've always been a lucky fellow, and never really understood why.
 Then a Chinese-Canadian friend of mine gave me two explanations.

 - I have a dragon tattoo

 - I keep getting crapped on by birds

 At the time, I didn't know that bird shit was considered lucky, but it's as plausible an explanation as I've got.
 Because it's true: I get crapped on by birds rather a lot.
-It's been eighteen times, now.
+It's been twenty times, now.

 1. The first time I was shit upon by a bird was in the mid 80's when my brother and I were 'swimming' in a river in western Alberta.
 Swimming being a loose word that better might be replaced with the expression 'floating down an extremely rocky river with our shoes on lest we cut open a foot or break/twist an ankle among the rocks in the fast-flowing water'.
 A good Alberta tradition—this kind of floating is carried out during the brief Summer weeks when the weather is hot and incredibly dry.

 We had come upon a bridge.
 I decided I didn't like the looks of the water conditions beyond the bridge, so I stood.
 No sooner had I straightened up in the knee-high water than something appeared on my—then untattooed—chest.
 I looked down in surprise at the narrow white strip that extended from near my shoulder to almost my swim trunks, and realized I'd been shit upon.
 My brother and parents, standing by the car on the gravel bank, all thought it was hysterically funny.
 I simply started in disbelieve for a moment, then sank back into the water.